Tominapa/CoordinatedSupplyChains.jl/docs/src/index.md

 - `JuMP`
 - `Clp`
 - `Plots`
-- `PGFPlotsX`

-`JuMP` provides the modeling facility for the coordination problem, and uses the `Clp` solver, which is open-source and does not require a license. `Plots` is used to produce a basic network diagram, with `PGFPlotsX` providing the plotting backend software (with good default settings).
+`JuMP` provides the modeling facility for the coordination problem, and uses the `Clp` solver, which is open-source and does not require a license. `Plots` is used to produce a basic network diagram.

 ## Citing